Johnmllr-design/KNNinC/README.md

 Clone the repository:
 git clone [https://github.com/your-username/KNNinC.git](https://github.com/Johnmllr-design/KNNinC.git)
 cd KNNinC

-Compile the program:
-gcc -o KNN KNN.c
-Run the program:  ./knn
+**Instructions**
+run the getData.py file to access the yFinance API that will provide KNN with data compile and run KNN.c via clang -o KNN KNN.c and ./KNN to see how it thins tomorrowe will behave

 running the program will train based on the data and then view the current optimized k nearest neighbors to make it's inference.